 Set of Favor

-It took me three playthroughs to figure out how to get sweet revenge against Lautrec, and even that was with a bit of help from friends.
-It is one of the best secrets in the Souls series and also one of its coolest moments.
+It is one of the best secret armor sets in the Souls series and one of its coolest moments.

 Silver Knight Set

-This set is fairly comparable to the Elite Knight Set in terms of overall weight and protection, but it is way better looking.
-I love cosplaying as these early game terrors and the armor is fun to mix and match to see what balance you can strike up.
+This set is comparable to the Elite Knight Set in terms of overall weight and protection, but it looks way better.
+I love cosplaying as these early game terrors, and the armor are fun to mix and match to see what balance you can strike.

-You can find this set in a room in the Anor Londo Cathedral (noticing a pattern here yet?) being guarded by a Silver Knight of the same name with a spear.
+You can find this set in a room in the Anor Londo Cathedral being guarded by a Silver Knight of the same name with a spear.

 3. Intelligence Build Armors

-An intelligence build is one rooted in magic and/ or pyromancy attacks while being limited to mostly light armors due to low endurance levels.
+An intelligence build is one rooted in magic and/ or pyromancy attacks while being limited to mostly light armor due to low endurance levels.

-The following armor sets are ones that I believe compliment an intelligence build well: Gold-Hemmed Black Set, Pyromancy Set, and Dark Set.
-Let’s take a look at the Gold-Hemmed Black Set first.
+The following armor sets are ones that I believe complement an intelligence build well:

 Gold-Hemmed Black Set